NickChlanda/Random-Sampling-Method-For-Finding-Interior-Eigenvalues/README.md

   # Example: Testing the weak Eigenstate Thermalization Hypothesis (wETH)

   We apply this method to testing the wETH, more information of our technique can be found here in this paper (cite).
-However, briefly, we estimate the density of eigenvalues across the whole spectrum (KPM), repeatedly picks a random small energy window somewhere in a desired spectrum (exp. middle 1/3. at this point the code can be easily changed to be searching a set region instead.), and inside that window, uses a polynomial filter + a small dense eigensolver to pull out the eigenpairs that live there (CFD).
+However, briefly, we estimate the density of eigenvalues across the whole spectrum (KPM), repeatedly pick a random energy somewhere in a desired spectrum (exp. middle 1/3), and create a small window surrounding that energy, then use a polynomial filter + a small dense eigensolver to pull out the eigenpairs that live there (CFD).
 It keeps doing this until it has collected as many eigenpairs as you asked for (mc_target), each passing a residual check.

  # The 10-step pipeline